 HR and Business Strategy Alignment

 There is no one specific HR activity that will improve the bottom line for all companies, no “one-size-fits-all” solution.
-Rather, the success of any HR strategy will be based first in the understanding of each department’s business strategy.
-This link will provide the proper guidance when building a plan to achieve any organizational goal.
+Rather, the success of any HR strategy will be based first on the understanding of each department’s business strategy.
+This link will provide proper guidance when building a plan to achieve any organizational goal.

-Remember, profitability yields from productivity, which is all about having the right people, in the right roles, who are engaged, enabled, and developed in alignment with organizational goals.
-As HR is responsible for all of those elements (recruitment, employee engagement and enablement, and learning and development), it is safe to say that Human Resources has a clear impact on the health of the bottom line.
+Remember, profitability yields from productivity.
+And that’s all about having the right people, in the right roles, who are engaged, enabled, and developed in alignment with organizational goals.
+As HR is responsible for all of those elements (recruitment, employee engagement and enablement, and learning and development), it’s safe to say Human Resources has a clear impact on the health of the bottom line.